kleberpinel/vrify/README.txt

 Hello, Kleber here :)

 Not so sure what you guys mean by "Submissions are to be in plain text format".
-I've created a txt file for question #1 and #2.
+I've created all files with a given question number.

 - vrify_1.rb is a ruby file where you can execute the code.
 It could easily be applied to any Rails application
 - vrify_2.sql is the query requested on the SQL question